vrpperez7/Mod-4-Project/README.md

 I found the top two hours fell within:

-the morning hours of 7 and 8, </br>
-the evening hours are 17 and 18. </br>
+the morning hours of 7 and 8, and the evening hours are 17 and 18. </br>

 Our line graph also answers our **Operations Lead's** as it highlights the best maintenance hours.
 These fell between the hours 23-5, as they have a grouped average count of bike riders less than 81 rides an hour. </br>